flatiron/cliff/README.md

 ```

 ## Run Tests
-All of the winston tests are written in [vows][4], and cover all of the use cases described above.
+All of the cliff tests are written in [vows][4], and cover all of the use cases described above.

 ```
   npm test